MOTORCYCLE ACCIDENT ATTORNEYS

-Our experienced motorcycle accident lawyers in Denver are here to help you recover the damages you deserve for your injuries and losses.
+Burg Simpson’s experienced motorcycle accident lawyers are here to help you recover the damages you deserve for your injuries and losses.

 The motorcycle accident attorneys at Burg Simpson have decades of experience handling complex lawsuits involving injuries and wrongful deaths that occur as a result of a motorcycle accident.
-We will take care of the motorcycle accident claim, so you can start putting your life back together.
-Call our team today today at 303-792-5595 or complete our FREE case evaluation form here.
+We will take care of the claim so you can start putting your life back together.
+Call our team today at (888) 895-2080 or complete our FREE case evaluation form.

-There are several factors that differentiate motorcycle accidents from other motor vehicle accidents, such as:
+There are several factors that differentiate motorcycle accidents from other motor vehicle crashes, including:

 - Injury rates: Motorcyclists are nearly five times more likely to be injured than other motor vehicle occupants.

-- Fatality rates: Motorcyclists are far more likely to die in an accident than anyone else, about 29 times more likely, in fact.
+- Fatality rates: Motorcycle riders are far more likely to die in an accident than anyone else, about 29 times more likely, in fact.

 - Bias: Motorcyclists face bias from all sides.
 Whether it is from a jury or an insurance company, the assumption lingers that motorcyclists are simply more reckless than car or truck drivers.
 Because of this inherent bias, it is much harder for motorcyclists to receive fair treatment.

-Motorcyclists are not only less visible to other drivers, but they are also less protected from the force of an impact.
-So they are far more likely to be hit and when they are, they are also more likely to be seriously injured.
+Motorcycle riders are not only less visible to other drivers, but they are also less protected from the force of an impact.
+So they are far more likely to be hit, and when they are, they are also more likely to be seriously injured.

-If you have been injured because a driver’s negligence, reach out to an experienced Colorado personal injury attorney today.
+If you have been injured because a driver’s negligence, reach out to an experienced motorcycle accident attorney today.

-There are several ways motorcyclists can protect themselves, such as:
+There are several ways motorcycle riders can protect themselves, such as:

-- Wear a helmet: Despite increased awareness, better education, and much-improved research and design, motorcycle helmet use has remained more or less the same for the last 20 years.
+- Wear a helmet: Despite increased awareness, better education, and much improved research and design, motorcycle helmet us has remained more or less the same for the past 20 years.
 Less than two-thirds of riders wear a helmet.
 It probably doesn’t help that only 19 states have universal helmet laws.
 Like child car seats, motorcycle helmets should always be replaced after an accident.
-It also makes sense for riders to invest in gloves and eyewear.
+Gloves and eyewear can also help.

 - Be aware: Most motorcyclists are injured – or killed – because a car or truck driver was not paying attention to their surroundings, which is one reason why intersections can be so deadly.
 So motorcyclists have to be hyper-vigilant while riding and should always be on the lookout for unusual or sudden movements.